Raseel-R/TabloSWE/README.md

 # Tablo
-Here you can find the .Zip file for our Application TABLO and the database file.
+You can find the .Zip file for our Application TABLO and the database file.
 We used FlutterFlow and Firebase